+Stage one

-Initial look at concerns
+An initial look at concerns.

-We do not investigate

 In many cases, there will be no need for us to investigate.
 We will always explain why this is the case.

-We redirect the matter to LeO
+In other cases, we redirect the matter to the Legal Ombudsman, or LeO.
 LeO deals with complaints about a law firm's or solicitor's standard of service.
 We work closely with LeO.
-We send relevant matters to it and

-We redirect matters to other authorities
+We send relevant matters to it and vice versa.
+We also redirect matters to other authorities.
 In some cases, we are unable to investigate as it is not in our jurisdiction or is about firms or people we do not regulate.

-We redirect the matter internally

-We do this if, for example, it is in fact a claim on our Compensation Fund or an authorisation query 9
+We also redirect the matter internally.
+We do this if, for example, it is in fact a claim on our Compensation Fund or an authorisation query.

-We investigate

-Talking to all concerned parties
+Stage two

-We normally need to ask for more information.
+We investigate.
+We normally need to ask for more information and talk to all concerned parties.
 We may talk to the person who raised the concern with us and the firm or the solicitor involved and/or contact a third party.
 We will write or speak to the firm or solicitor, formally setting out our concerns.
 They have the opportunity to respond.

-Keeping people up to date

 We keep parties up to date throughout the investigation.
 Most of our investigations are resolved within a year.
 In 2017/18, the median time taken to complete an investigation was 88 days.